Sunday, October 31, 2021

 When we feel good, we attract the best things in life.
 It fuels our passion and keeps us more alive.
 It's the best time to keep the inner fire burning and lasting.

-And this month serves as a reminder of the power of optimism.
-It's about living each day with the belief that the best is yet to come, even in the face of uncertainty.
-It's about sharing a smile, laughing often, and feeling good, because we have the power to shape our own happiness.
+This month is a testament to the power of optimism.
+It's about waking up each day with the unwavering belief that the best is yet to come, even when the future seems uncertain.
+It's about sharing a smile, laughing often, and feeling good because we have the power to shape our own happiness.

-Blue skies, early morning sunshine, a gentle wind blowing, and a good conversation give us the energy to feel suitable all day long.
+Blue skies, early morning sunshine, a gentle wind blowing, and a good conversation give us the energy to feel suitable all day.
 It keeps us youthful, like a playful child who teaches us to be carefree and free.

 October's Best is about our mindset.
 Expectations that can empower our actions and unblock our limitations.

-As October draws to a close, it may seem more challenging to keep our fire burning.
-But in our pursuit of greater aspirations, let's not forget to keep our childlike nature alive.
-Let's remember to live, to laugh, and to love, just like a carefree child.
-That's the best October we can hope for.
+As October draws to a close, keeping our fire burning may seem more challenging.
+But in pursuing greater aspirations, let's not forget to keep our childlike nature alive.
+Remember to live, laugh, and love just like a carefree child.
+That's the best October we can hope for, and it's up to us to make it so.

 ©️ 2021 Del Cusay